davidonete/cmangos-immersive/README.md

 - TBC (All mods): https://github.com/celguar/mangos-tbc/tree/ike3-bots
 - WoTLK (Immersive only): To be done...
 - WoTLK (All mods): https://github.com/celguar/mangos-wotlk/tree/ike3-bots

+NOTE: The "Immersive only" version is provided as an example of where to place the code on the cmangos core in order to make it work, however it won't get updated to the latest core version unless the affected changes require it.

 2. Clone the core desired and generate the solution using cmake.
 This mod requires you to enable the "BUILD_IMMERSIVE" flag for it to compile.